 Utilizing investments with long-term unrealized capital gains rather than cash is a popular tax-efficient way to give.
-A stock or fund donation can be claimed as an itemized deduction, with the added benefit of taxable gains being passed on to a non-taxable entity.
+A stock or fund donation can be claimed as an itemized deduction, with the added benefit of the associated taxable capital gains being passed on to a non-taxable entity.
 The higher the gain, the more the tax benefit.
-Check with your charitable organization on specifics regarding making a securities gift.
+Check with your charitable organization on specifics regarding making a gift of securities to their organization.

-If you are over 70½ and taking required minimum distributions (RMDs) from an IRA, you are eligible to utilize those RMDs to make tax-efficient charitable donations.
-These qualified charitable distributions (QCDs) can be made directly to not-for-profit organizations gross of any income tax liability, with the full amount being applied towards your annual RMD.
+If you are over 72 and taking required minimum distributions (RMDs) from an IRA, you are eligible to utilize those RMDs to make tax-efficient charitable donations.
+These Qualified Charitable Distributions (QCDs) can be made directly to not-for-profit organizations gross of any income tax liability, with the amount (up to $100k annually) being applied towards your annual RMD.
 This strategy is a great option to minimize income taxes while still maintaining full use of the higher standard tax deductions implemented in 2018.

 Before employing any of these strategies be sure to consult your tax professional, legal counsel or financial advisor.